Astigmatism-free 3D Optical Tweezer Control for Rapid Atom Rearrangement: Benchmarking tweezer trajectories

-Translating atoms or other particles~\cite{} along 3D trajectories is desired for various applications, including the assembly of a defect-free 3D atom array~\cite{Barredo2018, Lee2016}, and rearranging atoms trapped in a 2D optical lattice~\cite{}.
+\paragraph{Elevated Lateral Transport} Translating atoms or other particles along 3D trajectories is desired for various applications~\cite{Grier2003, Berthelot2014}, including the assembly of a defect-free 3D atom array~\cite{Barredo2018, Lee2016}, and rearranging atoms trapped in a 2D optical lattice.
 For example, recent experiments have made use of single atoms trapped at the interference of cylindrically focused optical beams \cite{Schlosser2023, Gyger2024}, in which AOD-generated optical tweezers translate atoms within optical lattices.
-If the translation is performed purely in the transverse plane, the translated atom will be influenced by the optical-lattice potential through which it is translated, generating a rapidly varying force on the atom and, potentially, inducing its loss -- the so-called \emph{washboard effect}.
+If the translation is performed purely in the transverse plane, the translated atom will be influenced by the washboard potential through which it is translated, generating a rapidly varying force on the atom, inducing heating\cite{Weitenberg2011} and potentially loss.